mutalyzer/semantic-mutalyzer/README.md

-When the server is running (assuming default values in `config.json`) you can open `http://localhost:8888/docs` in the browser to read the API documentation.
+When the server is running (assuming default values in `config.json`) you can open `http://localhost:8888/docs` in the browser to read the automatically generated API documentation.
 You can also use that page to try out the API right there.

 There will also be a [Swagger](http://swagger.io/) description of the API available at `http://localhost:8888/swagger.json`, which can be used by